l2beat/l2beat/packages/backend/discovery/arbitrum/ethereum/diffHistory.md

 Scheduled transactions related to ArbOS 31 "Bianca" are executed.
 The release notes [in the docs](https://docs.arbitrum.io/run-arbitrum-node/arbos-releases/arbos31) and [on Github](https://github.com/OffchainLabs/nitro/releases/tag/v3.1.1) give a good overview over the changes: Stylus, Passkeys, Fast Withdrawals for AnyTrust chains.

+The default wasmModuleRoot is upgraded to ArbOS 31.

 ### ChallengeManager.sol

 - new mapping `ospCond` (conditional OSP, and `function getOsp()`) is introduced to keep compatibility with non-stylus OneStepProvers (OSPs).
 They are mapped by their old `wasmModuleRoot`'s.